 Kefir is a fermented dairy product created from cow’s or goat’s milk that is drinkable.
 Search for it in the dairy area of your local supermarket.
 It’s nearly like a mix between buttermilk and yogurt; it’s popular in smoothies because of its probiotics.
 In pancake batters, dips, and sauces, kefir may be used in lieu of sour cream.
 (For a sour cream-like taste, use unflavored, unsweetened kefir.)
 It’s thin and watery, like buttermilk, therefore it’s not suitable for dolloping.

 Crème fraîche is a kind of French sour cream (although it is ever-so-slightly less sour).
-If you’re at the store and can’t find sour cream, crème fraiche is a great even substitute: It has a very similar consistency and is very rich and creamy—dollop away!
+If you can’t locate sour cream in the grocery, crème fraiche is a fantastic even substitute: It has a very similar consistency and is very rich and creamy.

 7. Sour Cream Substitute: Mexican Crema

 Crema is a Mexican culinary staple—refreshing it’s on hot cuisine.
-It’s a bit thinner and less sour than sour cream, but it’s a fine substitute in most recipes—drizzle some over tacos or use it in baked goods.
+It’s slightly thinner and a little less sour than sour cream, but it can still be used as an even swap in most recipes—drizzle some on tacos or use it in baked goods.

-Here’s something you almost certainly have on hand: mayonnaise!
+Here’s an ingredient you probably have on hand: mayonnaise!
 In most recipes, especially baked products, it may be used as a cup-for-cup substitute for sour cream.
-(Mayo adds a ton of moisture to things like cakes and muffins because it’s made from eggs and oil.)
-It can also work as a topping—thin it with a splash of apple cider vinegar to give it a bit of tang.
+(Since it’s created from eggs and oil, mayo lends a lot of moisture to products like cakes and muffins.)
+It may also be used as a topping; dilute it with a dash of apple cider vinegar to add tang.